AlanLuu/lox-go/doc/os.md

 - `os.stdoutBin`, which is a file object that allows for writing binary data to the standard output stream
 - `os.symlink(target, linkName)`, which creates a symbolic link to `target` with the name `linkName`, which are both strings
 - `os.system(command)`, which runs the specified command string in the system shell, which is `sh` on Unix and `cmd` on Windows, and returns the exit code of the command as an integer
+- `os.tempdir()`, which returns the path of the default temporary file directory of the operating system as a string
 - `os.touch(name)`, which creates a new empty file with the specified name in the current working directory
     - If the file already exists, it is truncated
 - `os.uname()`, which returns a dictionary containing information about the current Unix operating system